DanyloD/hello-world/readme.txt

-I want to say Hello to World!
+I want to say Hello to the World!
-Did I asked you?
+Hope that world can hear me...